wingold-student/cmsc320-final-tutorial/Notes.md

 * Some mapping/graph of negative words to rating given AND/OR grade received
 * Look at tag data of reviews or professors from RateMyProfessor

+## Sentiment Stuff
+I just did as the TA suggested and add/subtracted a score based on negative and positive words.
+So the 'sentiment_ground_label' is the positive/negative/neutral label, where 1 is positive, -1 is negative, and 0 is neutral.

+I also have a function that can normalize the scoring between -1 and 1, so that we could gauge how negative or positive the review is.
+It is a VERY simple swap, so let me know if you want to try that instead.

 ## ML Ideas
 * Use the sentiment labels for reviews to train for detecting a negative/positive/neutral review
 * Linear/logistic regression (and/or gradient descent) for predicting future semesters